akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

  * first, that the deserialization was actually performed, so we spent some of out time budget on the deserialization, even though the event does not contribute anything to the persistent actors state.
- * second, that we are *unable to remove the event class* from the system – since the serializer still needs to create the actuall instance of it, as it does not know it will not be used.
+ * second, that we are *unable to remove the event class* from the system – since the serializer still needs to create the actual instance of it, as it does not know it will not be used.

 The solution to these problems is to use a serializer that is aware of that event being no longer needed, and can notice this before starting to deserialize the object.